A scalable quantum gate-based implementation for causal hypothesis testing: Causal hypothesis testing

 Quantum information enables a richer spectrum of causal relations that is not possible to access via classical statistics.
 Most research in this direction is towards exploring causality in the quantum context~\cite{costa2016quantum,giarmatzi2019quantum,javidian2021quantum,bai2021quantum,bai2020efficient,bavaresco2021strict}.
 Our focus in this work is specifically using the quantum formulation to provide a \textit{computational advantage with respect to a classical technique on classical data}.

 This problem is studied extensively in \cite{chiribella2019quantum}.
 The research analyzes the task of identifying the effect of a given input variable.
-The constructed quantum strategy reduces the error probability by an exponential amount, doubling the decay rate of the error probability with the number of accesses to the relevant variables.
-This decay rate is the highest achievable rate allowed by quantum mechanics, even if one allows for exotic setups where the order of operations is indefinite.
-The key ingredient of the quantum speedup is the ability to run multiple equivalent experiments in a quantum superposition.
-This can be used for the detection of a causal link between two variables, and in the identification of the cause of a given variable, as well.

-The set of allowed causal relationships depends on the physical theory, which determines which maps can be implemented by physical processes.
-In classical physics, cause-effect relations are typically represented by conditional probability distributions, while, in quantum theory, they are described by quantum channels, i.e., completely positive trace-preserving maps transforming density matrices of system A into density matrices of system B.
+In the full quantum version of the problem the variables A, B and C are considered as a quantum system of dimension $d$ which in return satisfies either of the two following causal hypotheses (1) $B$ resulted from $A$ through an arbitrary unitary operation and the state of $C$ is maximally mixed, or (2) $C$ resulted from $A$ through an arbitrary unitary operation and $B$ is maximally mixed.
+The set of allowed causal relationships say $\mathcal{C}$, between input and output, depends on the physical theory, which determines which maps can be implemented by physical processes.
+In classical physics, cause-effect relations are typically represented by conditional probability distributions, while, in quantum theory, they are described by quantum channels, i.e., completely positive trace-preserving maps transforming density matrices of an input quantum system $A$ into density matrices of an output (either $B$ or $C$).